-Reserve & Try in Store was launched in 2016 on Nordstrom’s iOS and Android apps.
-Shoppers could browse products in the app and reserve them to try on in a nearby store.
-Customers could try what they reserved in a pre-set fitting room that would be ready in 2 hours.
+The Reserve & Try in Store pilot was launched in 2016 on Nordstrom’s iOS and Android apps.
+It allowed shoppers to browse the app and reserve items to try on in a nearby store.
+Customers could head straight to the fitting room and try what they reserved.
+The fitting room would be pre-set for them and ready in 2 hours.

 I believe that had we used a map of the full end-to-end service for all stakeholders, from development to store design, as the blueprint for collaboration, it would have smoothed out our communication.

 I created the below service diagram as an example.